nonplayer/hammercrawl/hc_complete_rules.md

 **Magical Mind:** Magic-users can cast the spell *Read Magic* freely and at will, without need to prepare, memorize, or roll.

 **Wizardly Ways (Spellcaster):** Magic-users are best known for their ability to cast spells from the Magic-User spell list.
 Magic-Users begin the game with a spellbook containing *Read Magic*.
-Additionally the book contains a base of four (4) randomly-determined bonus spells.
+Additionally the book contains a base of two (2) randomly-determined bonus spells.
 This number of bonus spells is directly modified by the Magic-User's INT mod, which can reduce the bonus amount to zero (but not lower).
 At each new level the Magic-user adds two (2) new spells to their book from their own ongoing experimentation, and they can add more by transcribing scrolls and magical texts found in dungeons.

 At the start of play, a new Magic-User can safely cast level 1 spells.
 This maximum spell level increases by +1 at every odd-numbered level of experience.
 Take note of their Highcast ability, above.